rafaco/UnlimitedMultiBattles/README.md

 - Remember all settings
 - Include usage help and link to this repo

-# Installation
+# Set up

 You can download ```UnlimitedMultiBattles.exe``` from the assets of our [latest release](https://github.com/rafaco/UnlimitedMultiBattles/releases/latest) or you can [compile your own exe](#compile-your-exe).
-When using a downloaded one, Windows will alert you about risks the first time (I don't pay for a Microsoft certificate).
+When using a downloaded one for the first time, Windows will alert you about risks as I don't pay for a Microsoft certificate.
 Compile your own exe from our sources to avoid this.

 No installation process is required as our exe files are portable and ready to use.
 Place it on desktop or any other folder and just use it.